PERILPAWZZ/PERILPAWZZ/README.md

 - im 14, dont be a nasty dog (11 and under dni bc you will be blocked & hidden instantly.
 12 yr olds on thin ice, i'll block you if i think i should)
 - tbh its kinda stupid having a huge dni on a pixel pony game so just basic criteria ig.. oh and ppl who thirst over biografts you guys are weird
 - remaking strawpage soon
+- i ltrly cannot believe i have to say this but my mom's dog doesnt gaf what im doing and sits on my keyboard ALL THE GD TIME /srs so if i randomly boop, kiss, or walk into you it's her fault. im writing this minutes after kissing the air 3 times due to the dog and i feel like it needs a warning now
 <!---
 PERILPAWZZ/PERILPAWZZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.